dorkbox/Version/README.md

 Exception Handling
 ------------------
-There are two types of errors that may arrise while using Java SemVer
+There are two types of errors that may arise while using Java SemVer
 * `IllegalArgumentException` is thrown when the passed value is `NULL` or empty if a method accepts `string` argument or a negative integer if a method accepts `int` arguments.